rastographics/pwocker/README.md

 ## Local Debugging!
 Xdebug works with this setup.
 Included a working VS Code debug config under .vscode/launch.json

-## Flexible stack
+## Easy configuration for developing multiple apps simultaneously
 - Uses a separate "shared" Nginx Proxy container that runs all the time, and automatically routes requests to correct Processwire app based on the hostname in URL.
 - Each app has it's own PHP and MySql(MariaDb) containers

 ## Simple configuration
-1. Start the Nginx Proxy globally with one command (or just double-click the `proxy-up.cmd` file!)
+1. Start the Nginx Proxy globally with one command (or just double-click the `proxy-up.cmd` file!).
+This needs to be done only once for all apps.
-2. Copy the `docker-compose.yml` and `Dockerfile-php` files into each processwire project directory.
+2. Copy the `docker-compose.yml`, `Dockerfile-php`, and `get-processwire.ps1` files into your project directory.
+(Repeat this step for each separate project).
 3. Set `VIRTUAL_HOST` and `docker_hostip` variables in the `docker-compose.yml` file.
   - `VIRTUAL_HOST` = `myappname.localtest.me` (or whateveryouwant.localtest.me)
   - `docker_hostip` = Local IP address of your Physical Host Machine
 4. Run `docker-compose up -d`.
-5. A `src` directory will be created, with a fresh copy of the latest processwire dev version downloaded from github.
+5. A `src` directory will be created.
+6. Right-click on `get-processwire.ps1` and Run with Powershell.
+This copies latest dev version of Processwire AND the new Foundation 6 site profile right to the src folder.
-6. In a browser, visit `myappname.localtest.me` (or whateveryouwant.localtest.me) and enjoy the Processwire Setup wizard!
+7. In a browser, visit `myappname.localtest.me` (or whateveryouwant.localtest.me) and enjoy the Processwire Setup wizard!